 Picking out the tones and hues from a strong image is a fabulous way to create a sense of cohesion, as are pattern and design, particularly through fabric.
 But what if you have a penchant for black and white photography?

 Monochrome photography exudes sophistication, the suggestion of a bygone era and a time of quality and romance.
 Contemporary photography however, for example the images by French photographer Jean-Philippe Piter who is known for his Fine Art and Nude shots, can be extremely erotic.

 Grouping images, perfectly mounted and framed, from a particular photographer, will create a beautiful, eye-catching focal point, as well as set that all important mood.

 For a larger impact, photography, or in this case the front covers of Playboy magazine from the 70s, makes a spectacular gallery, particularly when displayed in a uniform and ordered fashion.
-Everyone who is anyone, from Marilyn Monroe to Barbara Streisand has appeared in the infamously iconic magazine, the front covers of which are now considered collectors’ items.
+Everyone who is anyone, from Marilyn Monroe to Barbra Streisand has appeared in the infamously iconic magazine, the front covers of which are now considered collectors' items.
 As a group, they evoke a classic, seductive feel as well as a topic of conversation.

 In this day and age, when it's actually possible to commission an artist to create an abstract painting to coordinate with the furniture and furnishings in a room, it's refreshing to know that quality images, particularly photographic ones, have lasted the test of time.

 Aarons lived by a simple mantra: “I've concentrated on photographing attractive people doing attractive things in attractive places.”
 Where better for a quality designer to find inspiration?